biril/backbone-faux-server/README.md

 #### noConflict ()

 Run in no-conflict mode, setting the global `fauxServer` variable to to its previous value.
-Only useful when working in a browser environment without a module-framework as this is the only case where `fauxServer` is exposed globally.
+Only useful when working in a browser environment without a module-loader as this is the only case where `fauxServer` is exposed globally.
 Returns a reference to the faux-server.